Indulgent and decadent, Affogato coffee is the perfect combination of two Italian favorites: espresso and gelato.

-Affogato is a popular Italian dessert that is enjoyed during the summertime.
-It is believed to have originated in Milan, Italy, and was originally served as a refreshing dessert to beat the heat.
+It is believed to have originated in Milan, Italy, and was originally served as a refreshing dessert after the meal.

 The word “affogato” refers to the process of drowning the ice cream in hot espresso.
 Affogato coffee has since become a popular dessert worldwide, with variations of the recipe being served in cafes and restaurants across the globe.

 There are only two simple main ingredients of Italian Affogato Coffee: espresso and ice cream.

 Traditionally, vanilla gelato is used in Affogato, but you can use any ice cream flavor of your choice.